epigenelabs/pyComBat/README.md

 ## Usage example

+Note that you need to download the utils.py script and put it in the same folder as the rest of your code.
+We are currently working on making on making pyComBat usable as a Python library.

 The simplest way of using pyComBat is to first import it, and simply use the pycombat function with default parameters:

 ```python
 from utils import pycombat
 pycombat(data,batch)
 ```

-Note that you need to download the utils.py script and put it in the same folder as the rest of you code.
-We are currently working on making on making pyComBat usable as a Python library.

 * data: The expression matrix.
 It contains the information about the gene expression (rows) for each sample (columns).
 The first column (resp. row) is dedicated for the gene (resp. sample) names.